Azure/apim-lab/apim-lab/10-additionalTopics/apimanagement-10-2-containerinstance.md

     aci-color-api-fernando22287.eastus.azurecontainer.io  Succeeded
     ```

     Once we have a "Succeeded" message we proceed to navigate to the FQDN.
-And we should see our home page for our Colors Web:
+And we should see our home page (Swagger UI) for our Colours API:

     ![](../../assets/images/APIMACICOLORAPI.png)